swo/16s-book/manuscript/sec03.md

 16S data analysis breaks down into a few steps:

-### Phase 0 (pre-processing).

-This is the practical, devoid-of-theory step in which you get (*a*) the data you have into (*b*) the format you need it in so that you can (*c*) feed it into whatever software you are using for the next step.
-This usually means converting the raw data and metadata into a file format that your software knows how to handle, sifting out the barcode reads, that sort of thing.

-### Phase I
+### Phase I: Preprocessing

-These steps take the raw data and turn it into biologically relevant stuff.
-There is some freedom about the order in which they can be done.
+This initial step is mostly about getting the data organized.
+This is where you confirm that the data are in the format that you expect, and you make any tweaks you want to before moving on into processing proper.
+There are two processing steps, already mentioned above, that now commonly happen before you as a researcher will even see the data.
+In fact, these steps are now so routine that they are rarely reported as part of the methods in research papers.
+However, there is still a nonzero amount of decision-making that goes into how these steps are done, so I include them in this Phase I.

+- *Demultiplexing* (or "splitting").
+The man-made barcode sequences are replaced by the names of the samples the sequences came from.
 - *Removing* (or "trimming") *primers*.
 The primers are a man-made thing.
 If there was a mismatch between the primer and the DNA of interest, you'll only see the primer.
 In this sense, the primer sequence masks the true biological